that speaks to you

 I view design as a collaborative process, helping my clients create the perfect space for their life and home.

-Nicole left the finance world in 2001 to pursue a career in design.
-While making this transition, she studied interior design at FIT while working in appliance, tile, and plumbing showrooms to quickly learn the technical aspects of the industry.
+Nicole left the finance world in 2001 to pursue a career in design, studying interior design at FIT while working in appliance, tile, and plumbing showrooms to quickly learn the technical aspects of the industry.
 In 2003, she was hired as a senior designer at New York’s Homeworks WoodMode showroom (now closed) under the mentorship of the late Reeva Locker.
-During her four years at Homeworks, Nicole designed and managed 25 kitchen and bathroom renovations in New York City and became an expert in design specification and hands-on renovation project management.
+During her four years at Homeworks, Nicole designed and managed kitchen and bathroom renovations across New York City, becoming an expert in design specifications and hands-on renovation project management.

-In 2005, Nicole was named one of the “Top Designers to Watch Under 40” by New York Spaces Magazine and was elected President of the National Kitchen and Bath’s Manhattan Chapter (first serving as Vice President of Education).
-In this role, she co-produced three kitchen and bath mini-conventions in New York City, where consumers could learn about the latest K&B products, and hosted monthly educational events for members of the trade in showrooms around the city.
+In 2005, Nicole was named one of the “Top Designers to Watch Under 40” by New York Spaces Magazine and was elected President of the National Kitchen and Bath’s Manhattan Chapter (after serving as Vice President of Education).
+In this role, she produced three kitchen and bath mini-conventions in New York City, where consumers could learn about the latest K&B products, and hosted monthly educational events for trade members in showrooms across the city.

 In 2006, Nicole moved back to her hometown in New Jersey and launched Nicole Hough Designs, continuing her work with clients throughout the northeast.
 In April 2012, Nicole’s own kitchen was featured as House Beautiful‘s “Kitchen of the Month.”